 Mirror WebGL

-This guide will help you use Mirror's Websocket Transport and create a headless server on Edgegap for a Unity project.
+This guide will help you use 's Websocket Transport and create a headless server on Edgegap for a Unity project.

 This guide will use the open-source sample project Tanks